bchavs12/bchavs12/README.md

-<h1> 😄 Olá Eu sou Bruno 👋</h1>
+<h1> 😄 Hello, I'am Bruno 👋</h1>

-- 💻 Desenvolvedor FrontEnd .
+- 💻 Web developer FrontEnd .
-- 💬 Em processo de desenvolvimento profissional e pessoal!
+- 💬 In the process of personal and professional development.
-- ⚡ Objetivos e metas: Adquirir total conhecimento sobre desenvolvimento FullStack, me formar em analise e desenvolvimento de sistemas criar softwares para empresas e estar em equipes de desenvolvimento, Me graduar em Engenharia de software no Canadá e morar lá a trabalho através da tecnologia.
+- ⚡ Objectives and goals: Acquire full knowledge about FullStack development, graduate in systems analysis and development, create software for companies and be on        development teams, Graduate in software engineering in Canada and live there to work through technology.
-- Atualmente na carreira estou como desenvolvedor trainne Front End na BIYÔ E-commerce de cosmeticos veganos(https://mybiyo.com/)
+- Currently in my career I am a trainee Front End developer at BIYÔ E-commerce of vegan cosmetics(https://mybiyo.com/)

 ##